Skip links

 2. Does it specify which passport(s) (s)he holds?
 If so, which one(s)?
 Can she legally work in the UK?

-3. Since completing her studies has she proven to be dedicated to developing a nanny career?
+3. Since completing her studies, has she proven dedicated to developing a nanny career?
 Or at least a career in childcare?

 4. Look carefully at each position the nanny has held.
 What were the nanny’s duties?
-Some CVs are misleading and some positions can appear to have been full-time when they were actually part-time.
+Some Nanny CVs are misleading, and some positions can appear to have been full-time when they were part-time.

-5. If you have more than one child, does the nanny have experience in caring for multiples?
+5. If you have more than one child, does the nanny have experience in caring for multiple?

 6. Does the nanny state the ages of the children (s)he has cared for in the past?
-If so, clarify with the agency as to whether the ages are representative of when the nanny commenced the position or finished.
+If so, clarify with the agency whether the ages represent when the nanny commenced the position or finished.
 It is important that your nanny be experienced and knowledgeable of your child(ren)’s age group.

-7. How many years of experience does the nanny actually have?
-Some nannies have done full-time work, but those full-time hours may also included a significant amount of time while the children were in school or asleep.
+7. How many years of experience does the nanny have?
+Some nannies have done full-time work, but those hours may also include a significant amount of time while the children are in school or asleep.
 Make sure you know!
-You want a nanny who can handle your time and energy requirements and who won’t get burnt out in a few months.
+You want a nanny who can handle your time and energy requirements and won’t get burnt out in a few months.

 9. Are there any gaps of time on the nanny’s CV that have gone unaccounted for?
 If so, find out.
-A good nanny will document what (s)he has done since his/her childcare career has began, whether it has been traveling, caring for an ill family member or returning to university.
+A good nanny will document what (s)he has done since his/her childcare career began, whether travelling, caring for an ill family member or returning to university.

 10. Does the nanny include a list of his/her referees and their contact information?
 Home addresses?
 Landline numbers?
 If not, request them.
-You are entrusting this person with your children and a name and mobile number will not suffice.
+You are entrusting this person with your children; a name and mobile number will not suffice.
 A good nanny will be conscious of maintaining an up-to-date list of referees.
-You are entitled this information, especially if you are considering hiring the candidate.
+You are entitled to this information, especially if considering hiring the candidate.

 12. Does the nanny have a First Aid course certificate?